GetPageSpeed/buildstrap/README.md

 So `matrix.yml` file simply specifies the operating system label as understood by `lastversion` and their corresponding dist tag in order to build against the correct `rpmbuilder` image.

+As a special case, we also create `generated_config_nginx.yml` which creates workflows bound to the many branches of NGINX we build against: `master` (aka `stable`), `mainline` and `plesk`.

+Example of implementation can be found in nginx-module-pagespeed-rpm.

 ## Usage in a spec project repository